Sujai/hyderabad-iot-event/README.md

 #### Testing and Feedback
 - Test the application on the RB3 Gen2 and share your experience/feedback in the excel.

-### Task 5: Develop new Face Detection application.
+### Task 5: Develop Face Detection application
-The goal is to use an existing face detection model (provided by Qualcomm) and write or modify an existing application to run face detection.
+- The goal is to use an face detection model (provided by Qualcomm) and write or modify an existing application to run face detection on camera stream.

 #### References
 - [Overview of AI Developer workflow]( https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-15B/aiml-developer-workflow.html?vproduct=1601111740013072&versionId=35c3bc73-6ae0-4179-b66b-a01844b5a87f)